-Eric has nearly 40 years of camp experience, at some of the Northeast’s finest camps.
-He has been a full time camp professional for over 20 years and is an active member of the American Camp Association.
+Eric has over 40 years of camp experience, at some of the Northeast’s finest camps.
+He has been a full time camp professional for over 25 years and is an active member of the American Camp Association.
 Eric earned a BA in Math from Haverford College and a Masters in Education from Harvard University.
 In 2008, Eric and his wife, Debbie, started Camp Akeela, a community designed as a second home for "quirky" campers to thrive socially.

 Jeffrey is a former senior global strategist at Goldman Sachs and managing partner at Buttonwood Capital Partners, a London investment firm.
 He graduated from the University of Pennsylvania’s Wharton School in 1970 and in 2003 gave back to the school by helping to establish the Weingarten Family Program for Student Disabilities Services.
 He is passionate about helping young people with learning differences and social challenges.